 For additional information or to schedule a consultation with the digital scholarship experts in the library, send an inquiry to email@example.com.

 Office of the Vice President for Research (OVPR) "has primary responsibility for research policy, oversight of responsible conduct of research education and compliance, and oversight of administration and support of research activity by the faculty."

-Office of Research & Sponsored Projects (ORSP), formerly known as DRDA (Division of Research Development & Administration) provides administrative support for research at U-M, including processing proposals, submitting materials to funding agencies, and serving as a liaison to sponsoring organizations.
+Through the Office of Research and Sponsored Projects, researchers can find funding opportunities and support for applications.
+ORSP, formerly known as DRDA (Division of Research Development & Administration) provides administrative support for research at U-M, including processing proposals, submitting materials to funding agencies, and serving as a liaison to sponsoring organizations.

 The University Library is eager to support campus research projects in every discipline.
 If you would like to partner with the U-M Library on your digital project, learn more about How We Support Digital Scholarship.
 We also suggest consulting our Digital Scholarship Framework and Policy.